-TRACT Therapeutics hopes to change the therapeutic approach in transplant medicine by reducing or eliminating the need for immunosuppressive drug therapy with a new approach that could significantly increase the long-term efficacy of the donated organ while dramatically improving the lives of transplant recipients.
+This new approach could increase the long-term stability of the donated organ while dramatically improving the lives of transplant recipients.

-Dr. Joseph Leventhal’s quest began in medical school, where he learned that transplanted organs don’t last forever.
+Dr. Joseph Leventhal’s quest began in medical school, where he learned that transplanted organs do not last forever.
 For more than 25 years, Dr. Leventhal pursued what he calls “the holy grail” of the organ transplant medicine: a way to influence the body to accept a foreign organ while sparing the recipient years of serious and potentially fatal side effects associated with required anti-rejection drugs.
-Today, the patient fortunate enough to receive a donated organ will likely require at least one replacement organ in the future.